roycastro/mac-dev-setup/README.md

 ### Configuration to be added:

-  - There is a vim configuration in the repo, but it´s still pending the actual installation:
+  - There is a vim configuration in the repo, but it's still pending the actual installation:
     ```
     mkdir -p ~/.vim/autoload
     mkdir -p ~/.vim/bundle